 MicrosoftExecutive Vice President, Business Development

-As executive vice president of business development, Peggy Johnson is responsible for driving strategic business deals and partnerships across various industries with key customers, strategic innovation partners, OEMs, key accounts, third-party publishers and industry influencers.
+As executive vice president of business development at Microsoft, Peggy Johnson is responsible for driving strategic business deals and partnerships across various industries with key customers, strategic innovation partners, OEMs, key accounts, third-party publishers and industry influencers.
 Prior to this role, Johnson spent 24 years at Qualcomm where she held various leadership positions across engineering, sales, marketing and business development.

 ProfessorUniversity of Pennsylvania

 Yasmin Kafai is Professor of Learning Sciences at the University of Pennsylvania.
 She is a researcher and co-developer of online tools and communities (scratch.mit.edu, stitchtfest.org, and ecrafting.org) to promote computational participation, crafting, and creativity across K-16.
 Her recent books include Connected Code: Why Children Need to Learn Programming and Connected Play: Tweens in a Virtual World.
 She co-authored the 2010 National Educational Technology Plan for the U.S.